 How do I make pumpkin bread with cream cheese swirl?

 - Start by prepping a 9×5″ loaf pan.
 For best results in removing the bread from the pan with ease, line the pan with a sheet of parchment paper.
 It is VERY helpful to secure the paper to the sides of the pan with binder clips.
 This helps the paper stay in place when you’re adding the batter and filling.
+I also do this with my Cherry Bread recipe and my Purple Ribbon Banana Bread recipe.

 - Mix the pumpkin batter by first mixing the dry ingredients and the wet ingredients separately.
 Then, gradually add the dry ingredients to the wet, stopping to scrape down the sides of the bowl.
 The batter should be thick and smooth.